MDubey87/APIGatewayTutorial/README.md

-# APIGatewayTutorial
+# Microservice Architecture in ASP.NET Core with Ocelot API Gateway
-This repository have Api Gateway Microservice Pattern Example using Ocelot
+This repository has an Api Gateway Microservice Pattern Example using Ocelot